realrohanroy/AI-leetbuddy/README.md

 AI chatbot with a personality to nudge you while solving problems on leetcode.

-create a "dotenv" file - add your gemini API key their.
+create a "dotenv" file - add your gemini API key.